jankotek/mapdb-site/doc/format.rst

 Recid and size has parity.
 If CRC32 is enabled parity is 16 bites, otherwise 1 bite parity.

-Instruction byte has first 5 bites for instruction and 3 bites for checksum.
-It is calculated from offset, file number and instruction number.
-IF CRC32 is enabled next byte replicates byte, shifted by some value (+101).

 1) record update.
 Followed by packed recid with parity, packed size with parity and binary data

 2) delete record.
 Places tombstone in index table.
 Followed by packed recid with parity.